pkhuong/pkhuong.github.io/source/_posts/2021-01-11-stuff-your-logs.markdown

 Fun tricks with robust readers
 ------------------------------

-Our log encoding can recover from bad bytes, as long as readers can detect and reject invalid records as a whole; the processing logic should also handle duplicated valid records.
+Our log encoding will recover from bad bytes, as long as readers can detect and reject invalid records as a whole; the processing logic should also handle duplicated valid records.
 These are table stakes for a reliable log consumer.